-All International VBT Vacations include optional Pre- and Post-trip Extensions that we offer to enhance your vacation travelers on our Croatia: The Dalmatian Islands biking tour have the option to spend three nights in the coastal city of Dubrovnik—often referred to as the ‘Pearl of the Adriatic’.
-Dubrovnik is one of the world’s most beautifully preserved medieval cities, especially in the “Old City”—a UNESCO World Heritage Site—which features still intact medieval walls, ancient architecture, and some of the best churches in Croatia.
-Visitors can immerse themselves in travelers can still visit the Dubrovnik’s beautiful convergence of Gothic, Renaissance, and Baroque style architecture that reveal its long, storied history.
+All International VBT Vacations include optional Pre- and Post-trip Extensions that we offer to enhance your vacation.
+Travelers on our Croatia: The Dalmatian Islands biking tour have the option to spend three nights in the coastal city of Dubrovnik—often referred to as the ‘Pearl of the Adriatic’.
+Dubrovnik is one of the world’s best-preserved medieval cities, especially in the “Old City”—a UNESCO World Heritage Site—which features still intact medieval walls, ancient architecture, and some of the oldest churches in Croatia.
+Visitors can immerse themselves in Dubrovnik’s beautiful convergence of Gothic, Renaissance, and Baroque style architecture that reveal its long, storied history.
 Here are a few of the most well-known attractions within the walls of the Old City…

 When sight-seeing around the Old City, keep left after entering Pile Gate (the western entrance) to reach the Franciscan Monastery.
 The Monastery’s museum is a beautiful convent, featuring one of the oldest monastic pharmacies.
 Here, 14th-century Franciscan monks prepared medicinal remedies.
 The Monastery’s library contains ancient writings, music manuscripts, and gold and silver art objects, and is also definitely worth a visit.

 Church of St. Blaise